The most common way to demolish a building is also the most wasteful

 Making construction more sustainable

-The construction industry is a main consumer of fuels, timber, steel and other metals, concrete and plastics.
-That demand drives the logging of forests, mining and extraction, leading to material production and transport that contributes to emissions and pollution.
+The construction industry is a main consumer of fuels, timber, steel and other metals, concrete, and plastics.
+That demand drives the logging of forests, mining, and extraction, leading to material production and transport that contributes to emissions and pollution.

-The UK Green Building Council estimates the construction industry generates about 22% of UK carbon emissions, uses 40% of drinking water, contributes 50% to climate change and over half our landfill waste, and accounts for 39% of global energy use.
+The UK Green Building Council estimates the construction industry generates about 22% of U.K. carbon emissions, uses 40% of drinking water, contributes 50% to climate change and over half our landfill waste, and accounts for 39% of global energy use.
 The U.S. Environmental Protection Agency (EPA) also reports that the industry contributes to asthma and lung cancer by producing radon via contaminated applied finishes (paint).

 Driving the need for much greater reuse of old building materials is an awareness of the fragility of our resources and the energy we use to consume them.

-Norman Day is a lecturer in Architecture, Practice and Design at Swinburne University of Technology.
+Norman Day is a lecturer in architecture, practice, and design at Swinburne University of Technology.
 This article was republished from The Conversation under a Creative Commons license.
 Read the original article.